Centrix14/mat/doc/errorlist.md

 ## Warnings
   1. Operation with 0.
 This warning is given when a mathematical operation with 0 is performed.
+  **Comment**.
+Since version 0.2.4, 2 zero operations are allowed: `&` -- logical And, `:` -- assigning a value to the battery.
+Therefore, when using constructs such as `:0` and `&0`, no warning will be issued.
   **Example**
   As an example, the following failed program
   ```c